55% of students receive need-based Harvard scholarships. 1 in 5 pays nothing to attend.

 Since the intent of these awards is that they be used for educational purposes, you must report them to Harvard and apply them toward your college expenses.
 We will consider your outside awards as a part of your overall financial aid funding.

-Funds from outside awards are incorporated into your financial aid package in three steps:
+Funds from outside awards are incorporated into your financial aid package in two steps:

 - First to replace term-time job expectation.

-- If you have outside awards that exceed your term-time & summer work expectation, the remaining amount would replace an equal amount of Harvard scholarship.
+- If you have outside awards that exceed your term-time work expectation the remaining amount would replace an equal amount of Harvard scholarship.

 Since outside awards are additional resources that reduce your financial need, they cannot be used to replace your parent contribution.